 - Q: Does EPA provide guidance on how to estimate costs for monitoring and what monitoring should entail?

 A. EPA expects the applicant to be able to budget out appropriate monitoring costs associated with measuring success of a particular project, using appropriate scientific expertise and current methods.
 EPA encourages collaboration with partnership organizations that have expertise in monitoring if an applicant needs assistance in determining appropriate indicators or measures of success.
-Please review this following EPA link which provides overall guidance on how to develop Quality Assurance Project Plans for the monitoring that is appropriate to your project.
+Please review the overall guidance on how to develop Quality Assurance Project Plans for the monitoring that is appropriate to your project.